-This section describes a standard sequence of events for the MSSP module configured as an I2C Slave in 7-bit Addressing mode.
-All decisions made by hardware or software and their effect on reception.
-Figure 24-14 and Figure 24-15 is used as a visual reference for this description.
+This section describes a standard sequence of events for the MSSPx module configured as an IC Slave in 7-bit Addressing mode.
+Figure 24-13 and Figure 24-14 are used as visual references for this description.

-This is a step by step process of what typically must be done to accomplish I2C communication.
+This is a step by step process of what typically must be done to accomplish IC communication.

-- Start bit detected. - S bit of SSPSTAT is set; SSPIF is set if interrupt on Start detect is enabled. - 3.
-Matching address with R/\overline{W} bit clear is received. - The slave pulls SDA low sending an ACK to the master, and sets SSPIF bit. - 5.
-Software clears the SSPIF bit. - Software reads received address from SSPBUF clearing the BF flag. - 7.
-If SEN = 1; Slave software sets CKP bit to release the SCL line. - 8.
-The master clocks out a data byte. - Slave drives SDA low sending an ACK to the master, and sets SSPIF bit. - 10.
-Software clears SSPIF. - Software reads the received byte from SSPBUF clearing BF. - 12.
-Steps 8-12 are repeated for all received bytes from the Master. - Master sends Stop condition, setting P bit of SSPSTAT, and the bus goes idle.
+- 1. Start bit detected. - S bit of SSPxSTAT is set; SSPxIF is set if interrupt on Start detect is enabled. - 3.
+Matching address with R/W bit clear is received. - 4.
+The slave pulls SDAx low sending an ACK to the master, and sets the SSPxIF bit. - 5.
+Software clears the SSPxIF bit. - 6.
+Software reads received address from SSPxBUF, clearing the BF flag. - If SEN = 1; Slave software sets CKP bit to release the SCLx line. - 8.
+The master clocks out a data byte. - Slave drives SDAx low, sending an ACK to the master, and sets SSPxIF bit. - 10.
+Software clears SSPxIF. - Software reads the received byte from SSPxBUF clearing BF. - 12.
+Steps 8-12 are repeated for all received bytes from the Master. - Master sends Stop condition, setting P bit of SSPxSTAT, and the bus goes Idle.